-- Things to Keep in Mind - 1.
-Acid/Base titration always gives a salt & water - $HA + OH \implies A^{-} + H_2O$ - 2.
+- 1. Acid/Base titration always gives a salt & water - $HA + OH \longrightarrow A^- + H_2O$ - 2.
 Initial pH only depends on the weak acid - K_a/equilibrium & concentration - 3.
-Addition of base up to just before equivalence point - Added base is strong not the conjugate of the weak acid - Solution contains weak acid & its conjugate base (salt) all of the strong base is used up in the neutralization - First use stoichiometry to determine how many moles of the acid have been neutralized - Determine the new concentration of acid based on moles remaining and new volume (if base is added as a solution) - Use the equilibrium expression to determine [H3O+] (can also use H-H if want pH) - 4.
-Whether or not volume increases depends on added base if the base is in solution, volume increases
+Addition of base up to just before equivalence point - Added base is strong not the conjugate of the weak acid - Solution contains weak acid & its conjugate base (salt) all of the strong base is used up in the neutralization - First use stoichiometry to determine how many moles of the acid have been neutralized - Determine the new concentration of acid based on moles remaining and new volume (if base is added as a solution) - Use the equilibrium expression to determine $[H_3O^+]$ (can also use H-H if want pH) - 4.
+Whether or not volume increases depends on added base - if the base is in solution, volume increases